mystyriarious/multipronouns/README.md

 # Installation

 For Twine 2, copy and paste the code of `multipronouns.js` into your JavaScript.
+There is the pretty version of it, and then there's a minified version of it to save on space.

 Copy and paste `multivar.txt` and put into your StoryInit passage.
 These will initialize the variables needed for the JS code.